 Type: Special Administrative Region (SAR) of China, with its own constitution (the Basic Law).

-Branches: Executive--Administration: Chief Executive selected in March 2007; Executive Council, serving in an advisory role for the Chief Executive.
+Branches: Executive--Administration, Executive Council, serving in an advisory role for the Chief Executive.
 Legislative--Legislative Council elected in September 2004.
 Judicial--Court of Final Appeal is highest court, other lower courts.

 Subdivisions: Hong Kong, Kowloon, New Territories.